Residential Pod Program

 - Students' private rooms;

 - Designated reservable spaces within the residence hall; and

 *As noted above, these areas may vary by residence hall.

-Use of face coverings and physical distancing practices are required whenever pod members interact with individuals outside of their pods (these interactions should be limited as much as possible).
-The specifics of these rules will be discussed in a pod’s virtual meeting with the House Team prior to the approval of the pod agreement.
+Use of face coverings and physical distancing practices are required whenever pod members are in any public area, regardless of who else is present.
+The specifics of these rules will be discussed in a pod’s virtual meeting with the House Team prior to the approval of the Pod Agreement.